-Let’s face it, English is the gateway to a better future and one can ignore it at his own peril.
+Let’s face it, English is the gateway to a better future and one can ignore it at his or her own peril.
 Whether one likes it or not, it is the dominant global language of trade commerce & industry and international politics, It is often termed as a window to the rapid progress of technology and scientific knowledge in a constantly evolving world.

 Thomas Macaulay did a big favor to Indians when he articulated the British policy of educating the colonial people in western thought and ideals.
 It was meant to serve their purpose but it ended up doing a greater good for us.
 He famously said "We must do our best to form a class who may be interpreters between us and the millions whom we govern, a class of persons Indian in blood and colour, but English in taste, in opinions, words and intellect."